reconhub/learn/content/post/practical-copenhagen-intro.md

 > **n.b.** we are using the convention package::function() to make it
 > clear when we are using a function that comes from an external
-> package.\
+> package.
 > \# Data cleaning and recoding in *R*

-Check the dataset "Copenhagen.csv"
+Check the dataset “Copenhagen.csv”
 ----------------------------------

-Using the "table" command, you can get information on how the counts of cases are split across a variable.
-Using the "summary" command, you can obtain summary measures, such as the median and quantiles.
+Using the “table” command, you can get information on how the counts of cases are split across a variable.
+Using the “summary” command, you can obtain summary measures, such as the median and quantiles.
 In the example below we look at age in the cph dataset.